muhamad-mamoun/LED-matrix-display/README.md

 # LED Matrix Display

+## Overview

+This GitHub repository hosts the code, documentation, and character map needed to implement and customize the LED Matrix Display project.
+The LED Matrix Display features an 8x32 configurable size and is capable of printing all 95 printable ASCII characters.

 > [!IMPORTANT]
 > This LED Matrix Display project is shared with the intention of fostering collaboration and learning within the open-source community.
 While you are welcome to use, modify, and distribute this code for personal and non-commercial purposes, I kindly request that you refrain from using it for commercial use without obtaining explicit permission from the project owner.
 Thank you for your understanding and cooperation.
 I appreciate your respect for the hard work put into its development.

-## Overview

-This GitHub repository hosts the code and documentation for the LED matrix display project.
-The LED matrix display features an 8x32 configurable size and is capable of printing all 95 printable ASCII characters.

 ## Key Features